With his scruffy hair and baby face, Rory McIlroy looks more a skateboarding kid nephew than a professional golfer.

 The timing is one comparison, but the other is Woods himself.
 Too many people are discounting Tiger Woods and saying his career is over.
 That kind of competitive fire is not a switch that you just turn off.
 Woods likely reached his boiling point watching Rory torch many of his major championship records over the weekend.

 Mark my words – Tiger will be back – and sooner rather than later.
-The only way he doesn’t top Jack Nicklaus’ major championship record will have nothing to do with him or his mental game, but instead the new wave of competition in the world of golf, headlined by McIlroy.
+The only way he doesn’t top Jack Nicklaus’ major championship record will have nothing to do with him or his mental game.
+Instead, it’ll be the new wave of competition in the world of golf, headlined by McIlroy.

-For those that thought the PGA was ready to hit a downturn, think again – there is likely to be a resurgence coming – and all signs point to a reincarnation of Nicklaus and Palmer, only in the form of McIlroy and Woods.
+For those that thought the PGA was ready to hit a downturn, think again.
+There is likely to be a resurgence coming.
+All signs point to a reincarnation of Nicklaus and Palmer, only in the form of Rory McIlroy and Tiger Woods.